 Building on ECE 273 (Microcontrollers), this course focuses on real-time multitasking and RTOS and includes a design project to explore these ideas, and the course also looks at enabling techniques such as mixed C and assembly, control of linking, external memory, self-programming, and fail-safety.
 Students will: explain and apply real-time multitasking concepts; design and implement an embedded system; design recovery from exceptional conditions; incorporate into their work complex peripherals like PWM-capable timers.
-Prerequisite: ECE 273; Corequisite: ECE 371 requirements document; perform object-oriented analysis of client requirements; use UML class and sequence diagrams to support object-oriented design; apply some software design patterns; implement your designed software in a team supported by a version-control tool; use a professional caliber GUI library to advantage; and follow coding standard.
-Prerequisite: CS 1123
+Prerequisite: ECE 273; Corequisite: ECE 371

-ECE 393 SOFTWARE ANALYSIS AND DESIGN 3 CR
+ECE 393 SOFTWARE ANALYSIS AND DESIGN 3-0-3